argyle-systems/argyle-link-android/README.md

 ## Overview

-This SDK provides a drop-in set of screens and tools for Android applications Argyle lets your customers share with you their worker-specific data from the workforce platforms, such as Uber, Postmates, Doordash and others.
+This SDK provides a drop-in set of screens and tools for Android applications Argyle lets your customers share with you their 0-specific data from the workforce platforms, such as Uber, Postmates, Doordash and others.

 It works in the following way: